Nano-DNA-Studios/DNA-Discord-Framework/README.md

 The Bot can't be used and Won't be online until you make your own Discord Project

-# Creating a Base Custom Bot
+# Make Bot Go Online with Default Settings

+## Setup Project

 Head over to your preffered Code editor, the folowing will use VS Code.